 Coursework requirements for the Ph.D. in Computer Science and Engineering depend on whether the student has an existing M.S. degree in Computer Science, Computer Engineering, or Computer Science and Engineering.

 Course requirements for students without an existing M.S. (in CS, CE, or CSE):

 Course requirements for students with an existing M.S. (in CS, CE, or CSE):

 The Ph.D.
 Breadth Requirement.
 The breadth requirement demands that Ph.D. students satisfy a collection of content areas.
 See the forms page for current details.

 The English proficiency requirement (native English speakers exempt).
 The program requires evidence of English competency at CEFR level B2 or successful completion of a UCAELI Evening English Course (EEC).
 The requirement can be met in several ways:

 The plan of study.
 Ph.D. students must file an official plan of study form, signed by their adviser and committee.
 For further details, see the Ph.D.
 Program Description in the Graduate Catalog.
 The official plan of study form can be found with the other forms.

-All CSE Ph.D. students are required to publish (or have accepted for publication), prior to their dissertation defense, a minimum of 3 conference level papers, where each paper is classified as a peer reviewed full conference article, i.e., submitted and reviewed as a full paper and not as an abstract.
+All CSE Ph.D. students are required to publish (or have accepted for publication), prior to their dissertation defense, a minimum of 3 peer-reviewed full conference or journal articles.
 Major advisers have the authority to establish a higher threshold of publications for his/her students.
-Ph.D. candidates must make all publications available (with full citations) in electronic form on the web and (prior to the defense) and hard-copy form (at the defense).

 Ph.D.
 Dissertation and Oral Defense